Skip to main content

 If you are using Neosync locally and in unauthenticated mode then there is no authentication required and you can move onto the Getting Started section.

-If you are using Neosync locally in auth mode or using Neosync Cloud, you can authenticate with the Neosync server using an API URL and API Key.
-Here is an example showing how to authenticate with Neosync's GRPC server.
+If you are using Neosync locally in auth mode or using Neosync Cloud, you can authenticate with the Neosync server using an API Key or Access Token.
+Here is an example showing how to authenticate with Neosync's server.

 import os